shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Fused Result:

-The output, probabilities of emotions from both the model are combined based upon strength of each emotion relative to others.
+The output, probabilities of emotions from both the model are combined based upon strength of each emotion relative to others from each model.

 ## Result Presentation: